-Figure 4-144: Bottom of the mount arm level on the enclosure.
+Figure 4-137: Bottom of the mount arm level on the enclosure.

-11. Using the bottom of the mount arm as a template, drill one hole using an electric drill and a 15/64 in. drill bit.
+- 11. Using the bottom of the mount arm as a template, drill one hole using an electric drill and a 15/64 in. drill bit. - Put one M5 × 0.8 10 screw and washer into the hole that you drilled in Step 11.
+The mount arm is now secure enough to reliably drill the remaining three holes. - Drill the remaining three holes for the mount arm's bottom bracket.

-- 12. Put one M5 \times 0.8 10 screw and washer into the hole that you drilled in Step 11.
-The mount arm is now secure enough to reliably drill the - The mount arm is now secure enough to reliably drill the remaining three holes. - 13.
-Drill the remaining three holes for the mount arm's bottom bracket.
+Figure 4-138: Drilling the remaining three holes into the enclosure.

-Figure 4-145: Drilling the remaining three holes into the enclosure.
+14. Put three M5 × 0.8 - 10 screws and washers into the remaining three holes.

-- 14. Put three M5 \times 0.8 10 screws and washers into the remaining three holes. - 15.
-Once the mount arm is secured to the enclosure, open the enclosure door and verify that the mount arm's screws don't interfere with the enclosure door jamb.
+15. Once the mount arm is secured to the enclosure, open the enclosure door and verify that the mount arm's screws don't interfere with the enclosure door jamb.
 If they do, loosen the screws on the door jamb, and slide it toward the back of the machine.

-Figure 4-146: Door jamb moved to provide clearance for the mount arm's screws.
+Figure 4-139: Door jamb moved to provide clearance for the mount arm's screws.